Do you need help choosing the right hiking boots?

 I'll give you a few tips on how to try on shoes in the store.
 That way, hiking boots will no longer hold any secrets for you!

 For each type of hike there is a type of hiking shoes

-Depending on the type of hiking you do, you will not use the same walking shoes.
+Depending on your hiking type, you will wear different walking shoes.

-What are the different categories in hiking?
+What are the various categories of hiking?
 What to look for in hiking boots?